 Based on December 31, 2021 foreign exchange rates.

-The Company’s liquidity position was $2.7 billion at March 31, 2022, of which $1.5 billion was unrestricted cash.
+The Company’s liquidity position was $2.5 billion at June 30, 2022, of which $1.0 billion was unrestricted cash.

-Following is selected financial data of Hertz Global.
+UNAUDITED FINANCIAL DATA, SUPPLEMENTAL SCHEDULES, NON-GAAP MEASURES AND DEFINITIONS Following is selected financial data of Hertz Global.
 Also included are Supplemental Schedules, which are provided to present segment results, and reconciliations of non-GAAP measures to their most comparable GAAP measure.
-Following the Supplement Schedules, the Company provides definitions for terminology used throughout the earnings release and provides the usefulness of non-GAAP measures to investors and additional purposes for which management uses such measures.
+Following the Supplemental Schedules, the Company provides definitions for terminology used throughout the earnings release and its view of the usefulness of non-GAAP measures to investors and management.

 In the first quarter of 2022, the Company began using Average Rentable Vehicles when calculating Available Car Days, Total RPU and Utilization instead of Average Vehicles.
 Average Rentable Vehicles excludes vehicles for sale on the Company’s retail lots or actively in the process of being sold through other disposition channels.
 Prior periods have been restated to conform with the revisions, as appropriate.
+The Company has also restated historical quarterly and annual periods beginning with first quarter 2019 to reflect this change and has posted this information to its investor relations website at IR.Hertz.com.

-The Hertz Corporation, a subsidiary of Hertz Global Holdings, Inc., operates the Hertz, Dollar and Thrifty vehicle rental brands throughout North America, Europe, the Caribbean, Latin America, Africa, the Middle East, Asia, Australia and New Zealand.
+ABOUT HERTZ The Hertz Corporation, a subsidiary of Hertz Global Holdings, Inc., operates the Hertz, Dollar and Thrifty vehicle rental brands throughout North America, Europe, the Caribbean, Latin America, Africa, the Middle East, Asia, Australia and New Zealand.
 The Hertz Corporation is one of the largest worldwide vehicle rental companies, and the Hertz brand is one of the most recognized globally.
 Additionally, The Hertz Corporation owns and operates the Firefly vehicle rental brand and Hertz 24/7 car sharing business in international markets and sells vehicles through Hertz Car Sales.
 For more information about The Hertz Corporation, visit www.hertz.com.

-Certain statements contained or incorporated by reference in this release, and in related comments by the Company’s management, include "forward-looking statements."
+CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS Certain statements contained or incorporated by reference in this release, and in related comments by the Company’s management, include "forward-looking statements."
 Forward-looking statements include information concerning the Company’s liquidity and its possible or assumed future results of operations, including descriptions of its business strategies.
 These statements often include words such as "believe," "expect," "project," "potential," "anticipate," "intend," "plan," "estimate," "seek," "will," "may," "would," "should," "could," "forecasts," "guidance" or similar expressions.
 These statements are based on certain assumptions that the Company has made in light of its experience in the industry as well as its perceptions of historical trends, current conditions, expected future developments and other factors it believes are appropriate in these circumstances.
 The Company believes these judgments are reasonable, but you should understand that these statements are not guarantees of performance or results, and that the Company’s actual results could differ materially from those expressed in the forward-looking statements due to a variety of important factors, both positive and negative, that may be revised or supplemented in subsequent reports on Form 10-K, 10-Q and 8-K filed or furnished to the SEC.

 Important factors that could affect the Company’s actual results and cause them to differ materially from those expressed in forward-looking statements include, among other things: